COWBOY CAVIAR QUINOA SALAD

-In a medium size pot, add water and quinoa, bring to boil over medium high heat, reduce to a simmer and cover, cook for 15 minutes.
+Quinoa: In a medium size pot, add water, cumin and quinoa, bring to boil over medium high heat, reduce to a simmer and cover, cook for 15 minutes.
 Remove from heat, remove lid and let set for 10 minutes.

 Serve with lime wedges and scooping leafy greens.

-As with all my recipes, add more or less of any ingredient to suit your tastes.
+As with all my recipes, add more or less of any ingredient to suit your taste.